 If it becomes necessary to discipline an employee, it is essential to establish a clear pattern of how the discipline is carried out.
-This "step" approach does not mean that an employee cannot be fired if their actions are egregious (e.g., cases of employee theft or breach of patient confidentiality); however, for most infractions, a clearly defined approach will be accepted by most employees.
+This progressive "step" approach does not mean that an employee cannot be fired if their actions are egregious (e.g., cases of employee theft or breach of patient confidentiality); however, for most infractions, a clearly defined approach will be accepted by most employees.
 A suggested step approach would be as follows:

-- 1. Verbal warning, with an established review period - 2.
-Written warning, in which the issue is addressed formally in writing with a clear expected goal of resolution and an automatic formal review after 30 to 60 days - 3.
-Termination the dates the employee was tardy and the number of minutes the employee was late.
+- Verbal warning, with an established review period - Written warning, in which the issue is addressed formally in writing with a clear expected goal of resolution and an automatic formal review after 30 to 60 days - Termination

+It is essential to document all employee discipline matters.
+The documentation should be objective and specific.
+For instance, if tardiness is the issue, the documentation should include the dates the employee was tardy and the number of minutes the employee was late.
 In cases of an oral warning, the supervisor should document that such a conversation took place, the date and time of the conversation, and the substance of the communication.
-Written warnings should reference the disciplinary issue in objective and specific language, and should also reference the previous oral warnings given.
+Written warnings should reference the disciplinary issue in objective and specific language, as well as the previous oral warnings given.
+Good documentation is essential in defending an unemployment claim or a claim of wrongful discharge or discrimination.